-With all the glitz, glamour, and filmmaking magic, nothing captures our imagination quite like the movies.
+If you’re researching this topic, it’s safe to say you agree that nothing captures our imagination quite like the movies with all the glitz, glamour, and filmmaking magic.
 Once a location lights up the silver screen, it’s immortalized forever.
 Read on to learn how you can transform your family home into a movie star, turning your 15 minutes of fame into some sweet, sweet pocket money.

 Why rent your home for movies?